CEED/libCEED/examples/fluids/README.md

 ### Time Discretization

-For all different problems, the time integration is performed with an explicit formulation, therefore it can be subject to numerical instability, if run for large times or with large time steps.
+For all different problems, the time integration is performed with an explicit or implicit formulation.

 ### Space Discretization